When to Use

 How It Works

-Step 1: Map your accountability landscape
+Step 1: Map your accountability relationships

 Who are you accountable to, for what, and through what channels?
 Typical accountability relationships: